Attributes Guided Feature Learning for Vehicle Re-identification: Related Work

 \subsection{View-aware Re-ID}

-Viewpoint changes introduces a large variation of the intra-class variation in person Re-ID.
+Viewpoint changes introduce a large variation of the intra-class variation in person Re-ID.
 Zhao et al.~\cite{zhao2017spindle} proposed a novel method based on human body region guided for person Re-ID which can boost the performance well.
-Wu et al.~\cite{wu2015viewpoint} proposed a approach called pose prior to make identification more robust to viewpoint.
-Zheng~\cite{zheng2017pose} introduced the PoseBox structure which is generated through pose estimation followed by affine transformations.
+Wu et al.~\cite{wu2015viewpoint} proposed an approach called pose prior to make identification more robust to the viewpoint.
+Zheng~\cite{zheng2019pose} introduced the PoseBox structure which is generated through pose estimation followed by affine transformations.
+Qian et al.~\cite{qian2018pose} use GAN to generate eight pre-defined pose for each image which augment the data and address the viewpoint variation to some extent.
+Liu et al.~\cite{liu2018pose} transferred various person pose instances from one dataset to another to improve the generalization ability of the model.
+Zhou et al.~\cite{zhou2018cross} designed a conditional generative network to obtain cross-view images from input view pairs to address the vehicle Re-ID task.
+Later on, Zhou et al.~\cite{zhou2018aware} proposed a Viewpoint-aware Attentive Multi-view Inference (VAMI) model to infer multi-view features from single-view image inputs.

 This issue is even crucial in vehicle Re-ID, since the viewpoint of the images are almost the same due to the rigid motion of the vehicles.
-Wang et al.~\cite{wang2017orientation} proposed orientation invariant feature embedding to address the influence of viewpoint variation.
-Prokaj et al.~\cite{prokaj20093} presented a method based on pose estimation to deal with multiple viewpoint.
+Prokaj et al.~\cite{prokaj20093} presented a method based on pose estimation to deal with multiple viewpoints.
+However, different vehicle identities might present a similar appearance while th auxiliary attributes information could help to distinguish them.
+Therefore, we propose to integrate several attributes information into a joint deep feature learning framework in this paper.